The Soul Cages

 The Soul Cages is the third full-length studio album by English musician Sting.
-Released on 21 January 1991, it became Sting's second No. 1 album in the United Kingdom.
+Released on 21 January 1991, it became Sting's second No. 1 album on the UK Albums Chart.

-It spawned four singles: "All This Time", "Mad About You", "The Soul Cages", and "Why Should I Cry For You".
-Both "All This Time" and "Why Should I Cry For You" were included on Sting's 1994 compilation album Fields of Gold: The Best of Sting 1984–1994; "Mad About You" was also included on the international version of the compilation.
-The title track won the first Grammy Award for Best Rock Song in 1992.
+It spawned four singles: "All This Time", "Mad About You", "The Soul Cages" and "Why Should I Cry for You".
+Both "All This Time" and "Why Should I Cry for You" were included on Sting's 1994 compilation album Fields of Gold: The Best of Sting 1984–1994; "Mad About You" was also included on the international version of the compilation.
+The title track won the first Grammy Award for Best Rock Song at the 34th Annual Grammy Awards in 1992.
 The Soul Cages was also mixed with QSound, a technology that creates 3D audio effects on stereo sound systems.

 On 15 January 2021, an expanded version of The Soul Cages was released to celebrate its 30th anniversary.
-Along with the original nine tracks, this new edition includes 13 bonus tracks that consist of remixes, extended mixes, and a pair of songs sung in Spanish and Italian incarnations.
+Along with the original nine tracks, this new edition includes 13 bonus tracks that consist of remixes, extended mixes and a pair of songs sung in Spanish and Italian incarnations.